Last Updated: September 10, 2019

 Registered Pivotal Tracker users can create “projects” and invite other users to these projects (subject to free or paid plan limits).
 Users can only access projects that they were explicitly invited to by the project’s owners, or projects that were explicitly designated as “public” by their owner(s).
 More information on project member roles can be found here.

-In order to access data in private projects that they have been granted membership in, users must either sign in to the Pivotal Tracker website with a username and password (or their Google identity), access the API programmatically with a unique token, or via RSS and “webhook” activity feeds.
-API and RSS/webhook access to projects can be explicitly disabled by project owners.
+In order to access data in private projects that they have been granted membership in, users must either sign in to the Pivotal Tracker website with a username and password (or their Google identity), access the API programmatically with a unique token, or via “webhook” activity feeds.
+API and webhook access to projects can be explicitly disabled by project owners.

 Pivotal Tracker offers SAML-based Single Sign-on (SSO) as an option for enterprise customers.

 APART FROM PROJECT OWNERS AND MEMBERS, WHO ELSE CAN ACCESS MY PROJECT DATA?

 In addition to those explicitly invited to a project, the owner and administrators on the account that the project is part of can view project data and/or make changes to project memberships.

 Public projects (i.e., projects that have the “public” access setting enabled by a project owner) can be seen (in read-only mode) by anyone on the Internet.

 In enterprise accounts, project owners can designate their projects as “account visible.”
 Account-visible projects can be discovered and viewed by any member of that enterprise account.

 Certain members of the dedicated Pivotal Tracker development and support team have access to data in the production environment, strictly for support and operations purposes.
 This level of access is granted to a subset of the dedicated Pivotal Tracker development and operations team, on a strict as-needed basis.